CheckOut

 Frequently-Asked Questions

-Why buy unfinished cabinets and furniture?
-Few companies offer a wide range of finishes for their products, so you have to take what you can get, even if it does not exactly fit your existing decor or isn't really what you want.
+Few companies offer a wide range of finishes for their products, so you have to take what you can get, even if it does not exactly fit your existing decor or isn't what you want.
 With unfinished wood, you can create all kinds of custom designs using wood stains or the paint colors of your choice.
 You can match the style and finish of existing furniture or create your own entirely new look.
+Check out our Why Unfinished? page for more details.

-• What are your cabinet doors and face plates made of?
+Refinishing existing cabinets or furniture is a good option for do-it-yourself homeowners who are willing to put in the effort to strip and recover old wood.
+However, there is a limit to how much better you improve upon low-quality products.
+What are your cabinet doors and face frames made of?
 If they are laminate, veneer, or a low-quality type of wood, then your end result will be less than optimum.
-For instance, if you have oak cabinets, expect a grainy appearance, even when finishing with paint.
-If you have laminate or veneer, you can try and apply a good primer and paint,
+For instance, if you have Oak cabinets, expect a grainy appearance, even when finishing with paint.
+If you have laminate or veneer, you can try and apply a good primer and paint.
+Maple is better for painted surfaces since less of the grain is likely to show through the paint.

-Is it difficult to finish them myself?
+Is it difficult to finish unfinished cabinets myself?

-Is it difficult to install them myself?
+Is it difficult to install cabinets myself?

-Can I have them installed?
+Can I have your company install them?

 Can I have someone design my cabinet layout?